-(a) Ind.
+Ind.
 Code § 8-1-8.5-4(b)(1).
-Mr. Stanley described NIPSCO's involvement in MISO, an independent system operator, and testified that this portion of the statutory language predates the formation of MISO.
-He stated that the statutory concepts of "interchange of power" and "pooling of facilities" would seem to be addressed through use of an independent system operator.
-Mr. Stanley also explained that while the current MISO market effectively utilizes the existing capacity resources to meet the overall energy requirements of the region, including NIPSCO, NIPSCO's membership in MISO does not eliminate its need to meet the capacity requirements of its customers, including adding new capacity resources to address potential load growth and reliable load following generation.
-As to the remaining elements of Subsection (b)(1), Mr. Stanley testified that NIPSCO has conducted several all-source RFPs, and joint ownership and power purchases were not excluded by those RFPs to the extent other electric utilities were interested.
-Pet.
-Ex.
-6 at 20-24.
-NIPSCO witness Augustine testified that NIPSCO's all-source RFPs, its IRP, and the 2023 portfolio analysis allowed for and considered numerous resource options, including solar, solar plus storage, storage, thermal, wind, hydrogen, and a range of structures that may include both energy and capacity.
-Pet.
-Ex.
-7 at 7-8.
+Mr. Stanley described a.
+NIPSCO's involvement in MISO, an independent system operator, and testified this portion of the statutory language predates the formation of MISO.
+He stated the statutory concepts of "interchange of power" and "pooling of facilities" would seem to be addressed through use of an independent system operator.
+Mr. Stanley explained that while the current MISO market effectively utilizes the existing capacity resources to meet the overall energy requirements of the region, including NIPSCO, NIPSCO's membership in MISO does not eliminate its need to meet the capacity requirements of its customers, including adding new capacity resources to address potential load growth and reliable load-following generation.
+As to the remaining elements of Subsection (b)(1), Mr. Stanley testified NIPSCO has conducted several all-source RFPs, and joint ownership and power purchases were not excluded by those RFPs to the extent other electric utilities were interested.
+Mr. Augustine testified NIPSCO's all-source RFPs, its IRP, and the 2023 portfolio analysis allowed for and considered numerous resource options, including solar, solar plus storage, storage, thermal, wind, hydrogen, and a range of structures that may include both energy and capacity.

-The evidence of record shows that NIPSCO's participation in MISO was specifically considered in the development of its Short Term Action Plan, including the proposed CT Project, which supports the conclusion that Petitioner's current and potential options for entering arrangements with other utilities related to the interchange of power, pooling of facilities, purchase of power, and joint ownership of facilities have been evaluated, and Ind.
+The evidence of record shows NIPSCO's participation in MISO was specifically considered in the development of its Short Term Action Plan, including the proposed CT Project, which supports the conclusion that Petitioner's current and potential options for entering arrangements with other utilities related to the interchange of power, pooling of facilities, purchase of power, and joint ownership of facilities have been evaluated, and Ind.
 Code § 8-1-8.5-4(b)(1) has been satisfied.